White Hair, Black Heart

 - Lucius the Eternal, like his Primarch Fulgrim, is often depicted with white hair and is canonically stated to have been "truly handsome".
 That is, until a sparring match left him with a poorly set broken nose; his reaction to this disfigurement started a chain of obsession that ended in sadomasochistic ritualistic scarring all over his body.
 And that was mostly before he became a champion for the God of Squick.
 40K turns yet another trope Up to Eleven, ladies and gents.

-- The Drow in Dungeons & Dragons games are a race of sly, scheming, Always Chaotic Evil White-Haired (albeit Black Skinned) Pretty Boys and Girls.
+- The Drow in Dungeons & Dragons games are a race of sly, scheming, Always Chaotic Evil White-Haired, red-eyed (albeit Black Skinned) Pretty Boys and Girls.
 The males in particular tend to be underhanded, effeminate blackguards.
 One issue of the late Dragon Magazine gave us the drow demideity Keptolo.

 - In Ravenloft, the darklord of Nova Vassa, Reasonable Authority Figure Tristen Hiregaard's Superpowered Evil Side-cum-Diabolical Mastermind serial killer Malken, is a lot like this (Tristen's normally raven-haired appearance changes when Malken takes control).